cotrones/clash-warganizer/README.md

 Add a `.env` file and add the environment variables shown in `.env.example`

+- Clash of Clans Developer API Token

+To fulfill the environment varibale CLASH_TOKEN, go to the Clash of Clans [developer documentation](https://developer.clashofclans.com) and create a free account.
+In 'My Account', create a new key with your ip address (for a local environment) or your server's ip address (for a production environment).
+Use the token (JWT) from your Clash of Clans developer key in your `.env` file.

 > Note: The CORS_ORIGIN environment variable will be used when we connect to the frontend.
 For now you can set this as \*

 #### Scripts